Skip to Main Content

 • When lists rollover in the summer, the latest version of this list will automatically appear in the assigned owner's 'My Lists' tab.
 This helps you to find the list to make edits and publish it list before the start of the next academic year.

-On your new ORLO list, you can select the Add Section button to add sections and sub-sections to structure your lists (e.g. Week 1, Core texts).
+On your new ORLO list, click the Add above the Section list and choose New Section to add sections to your list (e.g. Week 1, Core texts).

-It is possible to rearrange sections once they are created; please download the PDF guide below for instructions.
-Once you have created a skeleton structure for your list, you can start bookmarking various resources onto you list.
-Please see the Bookmarking page for further details.
+Sections can always be moved once they are created; please download the PDF guide below for instructions.
+Once you have created a skeleton structure for your list, you can start adding various resources onto your list.
+Please see the Adding Citations page for further details.